Cosmo-Tech/helm-charts/charts/cosmotech-api/README.md

 Once deployed, access the Cosmo Tech API using the configured ingress hostname (${COSMOTECH_API_DNS_NAME}).

-### Optional: Configure TLS client access to Redis / Keycloak / RabbitMQ
+### Optional: Configure TLS client access to Redis / Keycloak
-If you want to access a Redis / Keycloak / RabbitMQ with SSL / TLS you need to configure the following values:
+If you want to access a Redis / Keycloak with SSL / TLS you need to configure the following values:
 ``` yaml
 api:
   tlsTruststore: